-Before installing MySQL workbench, make sure that MySQL server is installed on your system.
-For this tutorial, we will use the community server.
-If you already have MySQL community server installed on your system, you can skip the following section and proceed directly to installing MySQL Workbench.
+Before installing MySQL workbench, make sure that the MySQL server is installed on your system.
+In this guide, we will be using the community server.
+If you already have a MySQL community server installed on your system, you can skip the following section and proceed directly to install MySQL Workbench.

 $ sudo apt upgrade

-Now to install MySQL server type the following command.
+Now to install the MySQL server, type the following command.

-Once the installation has completed, we need to configure the community server you just installed.
-To do that, go to the terminal and type the following command.
+Once you are done with the installation, let us configure the community server.
+Go to the terminal and type the following command.

-Before installing MySQL Workbench, make sure all your packages are up to date.
-Now type the following command to make sure that your MySQL community server is up and running.
+Enter the following command to check whether your MySQL community server is up and running.

 You will see the following screen.

-Creating a local connection is very simple and provided that you have the community server installed in the default location; this task is just a matter of minutes.
-When you start workbench for the first, you get a straight screen with only a few options.
+Creating a local connection is very simple, and provided that you have the community server installed in the default location, this task is just a matter of minutes.
+When you start the workbench for the first time, you get a window with only a few options.
 For each locally installed server, a connection tile is automatically created for you.
-To start the creation of a need connection click the plus icon right beside the main MySQL Connections heading.
+To add more connections, click on the plus icon right beside the main MySQL Connections heading.

-Once you click on it, the following dialogue box appears.
-By default values for a simple local are prefilled by default.
+If you are to add a connection, the following dialogue box appears.
+Default values for a simple locale are pre-entered.

 Give your connection a name in the Connection Name box.
-The most important feature here is the Hostname which determines to which machine you will connect.
-By default MySQL server uses the port 3306.
-So leave these two things as they are.
+The most important feature here is the Hostname which is the server host IP address.
+MySQL server uses port 3306

-Now you need to select a user to connect with.
 On a fresh installation, only the root user with full access to everything in the server is available.
-Here we will connect with root and click Test Connection.
+Here, we will connect with the root and click Test Connection.